Chandrarup Shah: Descendants

 Chandrarup Shah had two sons: Vishnurup Shah and Birbaha Shah.
-Vishburup Shah had only one son: Jiv Shah.
-Jiv Shah had three sons: Sri Chautaria Prana Shah (Granted the title of Sri Chautaria 1803), Shamsher Shah, and General H.E.
+Vishnurup Shah had only one son, Jiv Shah.
+Jiv Shah, in turn, had three sons: Sri Chautaria Prana Shah (granted the title of Sri Chautaria in 1803), Shamsher Shah, and General H.E.
 Sri Chautariya Pushkar Shah.

 General H.E.
-Sri Chautaria Pushkar Shah was born in 1784, educated privately.
-He served as the governor of Doti 1831-1837, as a special ambassador to China 1837-1838, as Mukhtiyar (prime minister) 1838-1839, and as Councilor of State 1840-1843.
+Sri Chautaria Pushkar Shah was born in 1784 and received a private education.
+He served as the governor of Doti from 1831 to 1837, as a special ambassador to China from 1837 to 1838, as Mukhtiyar (Prime Minister) from 1838 to 1839, and as Councilor of State from 1840 to 1843.
 He died in 1841.
-He has four sons: Sri Chautaria Bhim Bikram Shah, Rana Bikram Shah, Colonel Sri Chautaria Bir Bikram Shah, and Colonel Ambar Bikram Shah.
+He had four sons: Sri Chautaria Bhim Bikram Shah, Rana Bikram Shah, Colonel Sri Chautaria Bir Bikram Shah, and Colonel Ambar Bikram Shah.

-Colonel Ambar Bikram Shah was killed by the Ranas for his part in the attempted coup d'état, at Teku, January 1882.
-His son Jabber Jung escaped from Kathmandu disguised as a Jogi with his son Amar Jung Shah Shah to a village.
-Jabbar Jung's mission was to organize an army to topple the regime of Ranodeep Singh Kunwar.
-Jabbar's daughter was married to Maharaj Bhim Shumsher Jung Bahadur Rana.
-She gave birth to Maharaj Padma Shumsher.
+Colonel Ambar Bikram Shah was executed by the Ranas for his involvement in an attempted coup d'état at Teku in January 1882.
+His son, Jabbar Jung, escaped from Kathmandu disguised as a Jogi along with his son Amar Jung Shah, seeking refuge in a village.
+Jabbar Jung's mission was to organize an army to overthrow the regime of Ranodeep Singh Kunwar.

+Jabbar Jung's daughter married Maharaj Bhim Shamsher Jung Bahadur Rana, and she gave birth to Maharaj Padma Shumsher.